 This mattress protector ranges from $139.99 for a Twin to $189.99 for a Cal King.
 This is definitely on the pricier side for mattress protectors – but it does promise a lot.

-I think if you have serious body temperature swings, want something waterproof and have a thicker mattress, this mattress protector could be a good fit for you.
+I think if people have serious body temperature swings, want something waterproof and have a thicker mattress, this mattress protector could be a potentially good fit.

 I found the actual mattress top to be comfortable and reduced noise – that “crinkling” sound that often accompanies mattress protectors.
 I felt like the weight of the product was a nice quality and the construction seemed well done.

-If you are looking for something to simply lay on top of your mattress to make it more comfortable – like a mattress pad – this would not be a good fit.
+For those looking for something to simply lay on top of a mattress to make it more comfortable – like a mattress pad – this would not be an especially good fit.
 This is designed to be more of a protector than a pad.